agarwalhimanshugaya/OnVarg/README.md

 ## Features

-- login and Sign up with proper authentication and authorization with JWT
+- login and Sign up with proper authentication and authorization with JWT authentication

 * Faculty